-Led by oboist, Musician First Class Emily Madsen, the Chamber Winds has earned high praise for its performances, and has appeared at the Kennedy Center Millennium Stage in Washington, DC and at colleges and universities throughout the mid-Atlantic region, including Towson University, Mount St. Mary's College, and Dickenson College.
+Led by Chief Musician Anthony Asero, the Chamber Winds has earned high praise for its performances, and has appeared at the Kennedy Center Millennium Stage in Washington, DC and at colleges and universities throughout the mid-Atlantic region, including Towson University, Mount St. Mary's College, and Dickenson College.
 The ensemble often features guest conductors for its concerts, including, in recent years, Rodney Winther, William Drury, and Gene Young.
 In 2010, the Chamber Winds was chosen to represent the Naval Academy Band at its first appearance at the Midwest Clinic - Band and Orchestra Conference in Chicago.

 Chamber Winds members are selected from the Wind Ensemble, based on the repertoire being performed.